Want to checkout our Free Trial?

 -tomy: Incision, cutting into (e.g., lobotomy – incision into the brain to sever brain pathways)

--trophy: Development, nourishment (e.g., hypertrophy – excessive development)
+-trophy: Development, nourishment (e.g., hypertrophy – excessive development, Nephrohypertrophy -excessive development of the kidney)

 -uria: Urine condition (e.g., hematuria – presence of blood in urine)